nselem/evomining/README.md

-# In construction Docker Evomining using docker image:
+# In construction Evomining using docker image:
 ========================================
 ## EvoMining Installation guide